yizenov/compass_optimizer/README.md

 [Section 2](https://github.com/yizenov/compass_optimizer/tree/master/imdb_data).
 A snapshot of [Internet Movie Data Base (IMDB)](https://www.imdb.com/) from May 2013 has been used in the evaluation. </br>

 [Section 3](https://github.com/yizenov/compass_optimizer/tree/master/job_workload).
 COMPASS and four other well-known database systems have been evaluated on [Join Order Benchmark(JOB)](http://www-db.in.tum.de/~leis/qo/job.tgz).
-The JOB consists of 113 queries including 33 query families that each family differ only in selection predicates. </br>
+The JOB consists of 113 queries including 33 query families that each family differs only in selection predicates. </br>

+# Reproducing results and figures
+Follow the detailed instructions from [instructions.pdf](https://github.com/yizenov/compass_optimizer/blob/master/instructions.pdf). </br>

 # Contacts
 If you have questions, please contact: